How to Run Faster and Longer Without Getting Tired

-The warm up process includes two processes; physical and mental.
+The warm-up process includes two processes; physical and mental.
 Get your mind ready for the run.
 Preparing mentally to run helps to improve technique, coordination, and skill.
 It also helps to prepare your mind to withstand and endure physical discomfort during the run.

-A good warm up activity enhances performances and helps prevent injury.
+A good warm-up activity enhances performances and helps prevent injury.
 It also helps blood flow to your skeletal muscles as well as opening small blood capillaries.
 When you run, blood flow to the skeletal muscles increases to 70 – 75% while the capillaries open.

 More blood gets released into your muscles resulting in better performance.
-Lack of good warm up results into muscle tear and can be damaging to your body.
+Lack of good warm-up results into muscle tear and can be damaging to your body.
 Make sure that you warm up for 10 – 20 minutes by stretching your legs before the run.
 This will enable you to prevent injuries and cramping during the run.

 4. Start Slow and Breathe

 A good way of running faster and for long depends on how you start.
 Start at a slower pace and increase your pace as your body gains rhythm.
-Remember, you are running a long run and not a 100-metre dash!
+Remember, you are running a long run and not a 100-meter dash!
 Make sure you control your breathing pattern.

 You can start by counting 1-2-3 as you run before you breathe.
 Keep track of how your body responds as you continue running.
 Slow down to a steady jog if you experience difficulties.
 Do not stop right away.
 Stopping right away can affect you and demoralize you.